openghg/website/README.md

 ## Credits

-The template used to build the site was modified from a Jekyll template by [Forestry.io](https://github.com/forestryio/ubuild-jekyll).
+The template used to build the site is a modified version of a template by [Forestry.io](https://github.com/forestryio/ubuild-jekyll).